Application Deadline–December 15, 2019

-The African American Intellectual History Society (AAIHS) is pleased to announce the 2019 C.L.R.
+The African American Intellectual History Society (AAIHS) is pleased to announce the 2020 C.L.R.
 James Research Fellowship to support research towards the completion of a dissertation or publication of a book.
 Named after Afro-Trinidadian theorist C.L.R.
 James, the research fellowships are intended to promote research in black intellectual history by graduate students, independent scholars, and faculty members at any rank.
-Three fellowships of $2000 will be awarded this year to help cover the costs of domestic or international travel necessary to conduct research.
-One of these awards will be reserved for a scholar who is currently working or studying at an HBCU.
+Two fellowships of $2000 will be awarded this year to help cover the costs of domestic or international travel necessary to conduct research.
 The award will be announced formally at the AAIHS Conference.
 Membership in AAIHS is required.
 AAIHS board members are not eligible.

 - Dr. Garrett Felber, University of Mississippi